FlyingFathead/ChatKeke/README.md

 # ChatKeke

-### ChatKeke is a simple web chat interface with front+backend for local GPT-2 TensorFlow models
+### ChatKeke is a simple web chat interface with a local backend for GPT-2 models running on TensorFlow

 ChatKeke utilizes Python+Flask (+ i.e. `gunicorn` + `nginx` as a deployment option)